README file from

 GithubObsidian Personal Assistant

-NOTE: New shiny feature: Support an LLM chat assistant that can use Memory from your notes.
+NOTE: Newest beta feature: Pagelet — a quiet review assistant for your notes (produces structured suggestions, saves as review notes).
+Also supports LLM chat with Memory.
 Before preparing memory, the assistant explains data flow, AI provider usage, and possible cost, then asks for your approval.

 https://github.com/user-attachments/assets/bbf8021c-9e94-4ba3-8e11-dc95be8b288d